vhartman/vhartman.github.io/_posts/2022-03-20-robo_stippling.md

   - Generally, the existing literature I was able to find on multi goal motion planning assumes a single pose for each goal, and [does not deal with goal regions](https://kluedo.ub.uni-kl.de/frontdoor/deliver/index/docId/1009/file/no_series_260.pdf).
 The only article that does was [this one](https://journals.sagepub.com/doi/pdf/10.1177/0278364906061705?casa_token=NrLoDE8nX6EAAAAA:YAHBWX83oxCSW9vsS24qMqBi2_vJzq6-15d5XazWZR6L73noL5mRLj-tCxF491jL-BtaOYxzstMs).
 - Utilizing two robots.
   - Enables color differences, or different dot sizes.
   - Using both arms simultaneously is a much harder problem than just planning for one at a time.
-Since now the moving robot arm needs to be avoided{% sidenote 'sn-id-whatever' 'This would also be a pretty cool research problem.'%}.
+Since now the moving robot arm needs to be avoided{% include sidenote.html text='This would also be a pretty cool research problem.'%}.
 - Speeding everything up
   - Generating the samples is at the moment by far the slowest part of the process.
-This could have various reasons, but the main one is{% sidenote 'sn-id-whatever' 'From previous experience in my phd, see [[1](https://arxiv.org/abs/2011.04828)], [[2](/multi-robot/)]'%} the fact that using an optimizer to jointly sample positions is just not a great approach.
+This could have various reasons, but the main one is{% include sidenote.html text='From previous experience in my phd, see [[1](https://arxiv.org/abs/2011.04828)], [[2](/multi-robot/)]'%} the fact that using an optimizer to jointly sample positions is just not a great approach.
 There is research out there on that topic (speeding up repeated constrained optimization), and I am interested in that myself, so that might be a suitable next step.